Author: Dr. Athanasios Pallis and Dr. Theo Notteboom

 Terminal operators also collaborate with shippers and other cargo interests, with a focus on:

 - The latest possible delivery window to receive cargoes.

 - Load information (volumes, weights, container numbers, destination).

 - Documentation (customs information, dangerous goods, incorrect weight, seal details).

-- Stow plans on what is received in the terminal or intended to load/stow/restow (i.e. empties, cargoes with special needs).
+- Stow plans on what is received in the terminal or will be loaded/stowed/restowed (i.e. empties, cargoes with special needs).

 - Last-minute and unplanned stows or empty loads.

-- Roll-over cargoes from a vessel to the next vessels in the case of transshipment, with last-minute priorities set on major customers, provisions for specific loads, such as reefer, dry, and empty containers.
+- Roll-over cargoes from a vessel to the next vessels in the case of transshipment, with last-minute priorities set on major customers and provisions for specific loads, such as reefer, dry, and empty containers.

 - Late provision of discharge information and next modality information (e.g. latest possible connections to/from trucks, barges, rail, feeder, vessels).

 These approaches facilitate qualitative improvements concerning asset planning and utilization.
-Understanding the needs of shipping lines might result in improvements of the stowage layout along with the needs of prioritized vessels, so they are ready for other discharge ports.
-Understanding the need of shippers increase cargo discipline, minimizing the potential of excessive dwell times and empty storage entitlements.
+Understanding the needs of shipping lines might result in improvements of the stowage layout to match the needs of prioritized vessels, so they are ready for other discharge ports.
+Understanding the need of shippers might increase cargo discipline, minimizing the potential for excessive dwell times and empty storage entitlements.
 In any case, even when terminal users share similar visions for operational standards (on-time performance, high data quality), terminal operators are taking care of adequate serviceable equipment levels with sufficient excess capacity for flexibility and appropriate labor levels to service demand peaks.